unraid/docs/docs/unraid-os/manual/storage-management.md

 The File System type for a new drive can be set in 2 ways:

-1. Under _Settings-\>Disk Settings_ the default type for array drives and the cache pool can be set.
+1. Under _Settings → Disk Settings_ the default type for array drives
+   and the cache pool can be set.
    - On a new Unraid system this will be XFS for array drives and BTRFS for the cache.